telicent-oss/docker-image-cache-action/README.md

         uses: telicent-oss/docker-image-cache-action@v1
         with:
           restore-only: false
+          temp-path: .images/postgres
           images: |
             postgres:15-alpine

       # Some more build steps that use the Docker images
 ```

-Here each invocation of the action has a different `images` input so will generate different [cache
+Here each invocation of the action has a different `images` input and a different `temp-path` input so will generate
-keys](#can-i-control-the-cache-key) and have different independent cache entries.
+different [cache keys](#can-i-control-the-cache-key) and have different independent cache entries.

+**NB:** If you don't specify a different `temp-path` for each invocation of the action both images will still end up in
+the default `.images` directory together and both cache keys will contain both images, you **MUST** supply different
+`temp-path` inputs to cache images independently.

 ### Can I tell whether the images have been made available?